How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 Model Year vs Production Year

-Unlike automobiles, outboards do not always follow clear model-year labeling.
+Outboards don’t always follow clear model-year labeling.
 A Yamaha outboard produced late in one year may be sold and registered the following year.
-For parts selection, the production year tied to the serial number is what matters.
+For parts selection, the production range tied to the serial number is what matters.

 Common Identification Problems and How to Avoid Them